Mandy Walker, Divorce Coach / Mediator / PC-DM - Since My Divorce

 The kindest thing you can do for yourself is to become increasingly able to soothe yourself during hard times.

-Here are my best tips for minimizing the anxiety and fear your kids will experience and prepare for divorce with children:
+Here are my best tips for how to prepare children for divorce and minimize the anxiety and fear your kids will experience:

 Never bad-mouth the other parent in any way.